 How Do I Choose a Home

 Narrowing down the options for long-term care homes can seem like a daunting task.
 Consider what matters most to you, your price range and if location is a factor in your decision.
 When making the choice to move into long term care, it’s important to see the home for yourself.
-One of the best ways to explore a long-term care home and see firsthand if it would be right for you, is to take a tour and speak with current residents and staff.
+One of the best ways to explore a long-term care home and see firsthand if it would be right for you, is to take a tour and speak with current elders and staff.
 Is the environment somewhere you could envision yourself?
-Chat with some of the residents where possible and ask what they love most about living there.
+Chat with some of the elders where possible and ask what they love most about living there.
 Question staff about any specific concerns and see what they may be able to suggest to accommodate your needs.
 As you tour each prospective home ask yourself the following questions:

 - Does this Home present as odour free, well maintained and nicely furnished, including the outside gardens and grounds?

 - Are the bedroom/bathroom accommodations and common areas spacious and well equipped?